bebatut/evolution_genome_structure/README.md

 # Data

-Input: clonal population of 1,024 organisms built using the best individual from a population of 1,024 organisms that evolved during 10 million generations
+**Input**: clonal population of 1,024 organisms built using the best individual from a population of 1,024 organisms that evolved during 10 million generations

-Simulations:
+**Scenarios**:
 - Evolution during 500,000 generations after one parameter change
 - 7 conditions
     - control (control)